 Saturday, August 22 at 7pm (CT) on Mississippi Public Broadcasting

 Candace Bushnell is the author of Sex and the City, a bestselling collection of essays that was turned into a landmark HBO television series and two films.
-Her latest book, to be published August 6, is Is There Still Sex in the City?
+Her latest book is Is There Still Sex in the City?
 (Grove/Atlantic).